WICG/Realms-Initialization-Control/README.md

 ### Canonicality

-The browser will load the script defined by the new CSP directive of the top main realm for each new child realm.
+The browser will load the script defined by the new CSP directive of the top main realm for each new child realm (as well as for the top realm itself).

 Meaning, the top main realm is the only realm in a webpage with the power to set the new CSP directive, and it must trickle down to child realms from the same origin, as they don't have the power to set this directive.